 - a.
-A single participant with a large traditional IRA (or qualified plan) and a taxable estate (over \$3.5 million in 2009 and over \$1 million for 2011 and thereafter [unless Congress changes the estate tax exclusion amount]) could reduce his estate below \$3.5 million by converting to a Roth IRA. - b.
-Since the values of many securities held in traditional IRAs are somewhat lower right now compared to several years ago, the income taxes on conversion will be lower in 2010 than several years ago, when the asset values were high. - c.
-If a taxpayer with a traditional IRA expects to be in a higher income tax bracket later (which might be the case for all of us), the conversion may make sense. - 4.
+A single participant with a very large IRA rollover and a taxable estate (over \$5,250,000 in 2013) could reduce his estate below \$5,250,000 by converting his large rollover IRA to a Roth IRA. - b.
+For several years-during the Recession and shortly thereafter--the values of many securities held in traditional IRAs were somewhat lower compared to a few years before that, so the income taxes on the Roth conversion were lower due to the lower value of the IRAs.
+Also, the top income tax rate in 2010-2012 (35%) was lower than it is now, in 2013 (39.6%).
+For those reasons, many people did Roth conversions in 2010 through 2012.
+These "favorable" factors do not really apply any more, however. - c.
+If a taxpayer with a traditional IRA expects to be in a higher income tax bracket in the future, then a Roth conversion may make sense. - 4.
 Crunching the Numbers.
 It is probably best to let your client's CPA or financial advisor analyze and calculate the possible advantages and disadvantages of a client with a large traditional IRA doing the Roth conversion.